 2) Both interstates would have one existing lane in each direction converted to a toll lane;

-3) Both interstates would have an additional toll lane constructed in each direction;
+3) Both interstates would have a lane constructed in each direction that would be tolled;

-4) I-5 would have no toll lanes and I-205 would have one toll lane constructed in each direction;
+4) I-5 would have no toll lanes and I-205 would have one additional lane constructed in each direction that would be tolled;

 5) I-5 would be tolled on every lane in both directions; no tolls on I-205;